imagej/imagej.github.io/pages/BAR.md

 ![BAR features a neat mechanism that allows
 <span style="border-bottom:1px dotted #ccc;">BAR▷</span> commands to
-shuttle between the main menu bar and the image's context menu.](TransposableBarMenu.png
+shuttle between the main menu bar and the image's context menu.](/images/pages/TransposableBarMenu.png
-"BAR features a neat mechanism that allows BAR▷ commands to shuttle between the main menu bar and the image's context menu.")
+"BAR features a neat mechanism that allows BAR▷ commands to shuttle between the main menu bar and the image's context menu.")"
 <span style="border-bottom:1px dotted #ccc;">BAR▷ </span> submenus can
 be appended to the image's context menu (the menu that pops up when right-clicking on the image canvas) by running